artsy/dismissible/README.md

 # @artsy/dismissible

-A package that stores dismissible key/value entries in localStorage, which can be used in apps that require progressive onboarding and the like.
+Store dismissible key/value entries in localStorage, which can be used for things like onboarding, notifications and more.

 ## Setup and Use